Norman Bolton

 He was educated at Rossall School and Corpus Christi College, Oxford.
 He entered the Indian Civil Service in 1897 and was sent to Punjab the next year.
-He spent nearly his entire career in Peshawar, and was serving as Chief Commissioner during the 1920 uprising of the pathans under Abdul Ghaffar Khan.
+He spent nearly his entire career in Peshawar, and was serving as Chief Commissioner during the 1920 uprising of the Pashtuns under Abdul Ghaffar Khan.
 He returned to England in 1930 due to ill health.
 He retired the next year.

 He was appointed a Companion of the Order of the Indian Empire in 1916, a Commander of the Order of the Star of India in 1918 and knighted in the Order of the Indian Empire in 1926.

 In 1911, he married Fanny Ethel Francis (née Mansfield), daughter of the late Captain James Charles Henry Mansfield.
 They had one daughter.
 He died in Depwade, Norfolk, aged 90.